The Last Temptation of Homer: Production

 The episode was written by Frank Mula and directed by Carlos Baeza.
-The idea was conceived by the then-show runner David Mirkin.
-When he was hired to work on The Simpsons, one of his goals was to study the aspect of Homer's character if he was "really tempted away" from Marge.
+The premise was pitched by then-show runner David Mirkin.
+When he was hired to work on The Simpsons, one of his goals was to study the aspect of Homer Simpson's character if he was "really tempted away" from Marge.
 Mirkin wanted to find out what would happen in a situation where Homer finds himself attracted to another woman.
-The Simpsons creator Matt Groening had previously written an episode for the show's third season, called "Colonel Homer", where Homer finds himself attracted to a country singer named Lurleen Lumpkin.
-In that episode, Lurleen immediately had a "crush" on Homer, but Homer was not aware of it until later on.
+The Simpsons creator Matt Groening had previously written the third season episode "Colonel Homer", where Homer finds himself attracted to a country singer named Lurleen Lumpkin.
+In that episode, Lurleen immediately had a "crush" on Homer, but Homer belatedly became aware of it.
 With this episode, Mirkin wanted Homer to immediately know he was attracted to Mindy.
 Mirkin thought it was a "great exploration" to see what happened to Homer in this particular case.

 The episode did not get the usual amount of laughs at the animatic test screening, which made the staff worry it was not as funny as they expected.
 Mirkin said it had to do with the fact that because there were very "subtle" performances in the episode, the animation had to be "exactly right" for it to be funny.
 Baeza and David Silverman, another animation director on the show, worked "hard" on the episode.
 Mirkin said from the very beginning it was a "huge group effort" from both the writing and the animation staff.

 Many scenes in the animatic portrayed Mindy as flirty.
 Mirkin did not like this because the secret of the episode was Homer and Mindy are two good people who are thrown into the situation and "can't help that their libidos are going crazy upon seeing each other".
 He added that the two characters have "so much in common" that it is "not just a physical relationship, but a mental connection as well", and that Mindy is not a seductress but rather a woman just as nervous as Homer.
 Mirkin also pointed out that while Homer is being tempted by a "seemingly perfect" woman at work, his wife could not be more "imperfect" since she has got a cold and looks sick.
 "He's trying to connect with his family, but with Marge looking sick and Bart looking like a nerd, everything is just not working," Mirkin said.